drparks71w/CivilPy/README.md

 and other code posted here but this repository is not meant as tutorial or in depth explanation for how coding works.
 For those types of things I highly suggest you instead check <a href=https://www.youtube.com/>Youtube</a> for general lessons or <a href=https://stackoverflow.com/>Stack Overflow</a> for specific issues.
 I highly recommend the
-<a href=https://www.youtube.com/user/cs50tv>Harvard CS50 Youtube Channel</a> for conceptual level programming lessons or
+<a href=https://www.youtube.com/user/cs50tv>Harvard CS50 YouTube Channel</a> for conceptual level programming lessons or
 <a href=https://www.youtube.com/user/schafer5>CoreyMS's Youtube Channel</a> for lessons in practical uses of
 programming.